 Next time, you create lean content, draft it around keywords, link them to credible websites, and post it on various platforms.

-Well, 60% of the B2C marketers who are effective in content marketing have a documented strategy, while only 12% had no strategy.
-To distribute the content, make a strategy and then market it across various channels
+Well, 69% of marketers who are effective in content marketing have a documented strategy, while only 16% have no strategy at all.
+To distribute the content, make a strategy and then market it across various channels.

 What you measure will depend on the goal of your content.
 For most of the marketers, the insights include leads, client conversions, brand awareness, and engagement.
 Map out the key metrics for your business like if you are focused on content management- check social shares, time spent on content, and more.